-NOTE: This summer, the JPA will be held at Vandeventer Middle School, located at 6075 Independence Parkway in Frisco.
-Each academy runs Monday through Thursday, 8:30 AM to 4:30 PM.
-There is no class on Friday.
-There is no cost to students who wish to attend the academy.
-Students must have their own transportation to and from the academy and must be picked up by 4:30 PM.
+NOTE: This summer, the JPA will be held at Griffin Middle School, located at 3703 Eldorado Parkway in Frisco.
+Each academy is four days long, 8:30 AM to 4:30 PM.
+Students must have their own transportation to and from the campus and must be picked up by 4:30 PM each day.

 - Students must live in Frisco or attend Frisco ISD Schools

-- Students must have successfully completed the 6th, 7th grade
+- Students must have successfully completed the 6th or 7th grade

 - Students must be able to attend all four days of the academy

 - Students must be able to pass a background check and be in good standing with no serious discipline issues or criminal issues.

 In order to extend this opportunity to as many students as possible, applications will be accepted until the deadline date and fill the classes according to the following: